Mother comforting their child who is sad from toxic positivity

 Avoiding toxic positivity

 • Be realistic about your emotions.
 Pay attention to how you genuinely feel.
-Your emotions are valid and should be honored and accepted, and it’s common for different feelings to coexist.
+Your emotions are valid and it’s common for different feelings to coexist.
 For example, it’s possible to experience joy and grief at the same time.

 Ready to create a customized mental health care plan for your routine, health needs and wellness goals?
 Start an on demand virtual visit now or schedule an in-person appointment.